clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * First workshop April 2014
 * Since then over 40 workshops in the US, UK, Ireland, Australia, Scotland, Finland, Sweden, Brazil, Canada, and...
 Germany!
-* So far two workshops in Berlin: July 2015, January 2016, and now the third one coming up! 🎉
+* Workshops in Berlin since July 2015 and recurring regularly! 🎉

 # How does a workshop work?